-dormant, and gain carbon during the summer growing season.
+With the plethora of long-term carbon flux data available, we can quantify seasonal patterns of carbon fluxes across a variety of climates, biomes and plant functional groups.
+Figure 3 shows the annual pattern of daily CO_2 exchange for several temperate broadleaved deciduous forests.
+Broadleaved forests lose carbon during the winter, when they are leafless and dormant, and gain carbon during the summer growing season.
 What differs most among broadleaved forest sites is the timing of the transition between gaining and losing carbon.
-The site in the southeastern United States (Tennessee) is the first to experience spring growth and photosynthesis, followed by the site in Denmark and one in the northeast United States (Massachusetts).
-The Harvard Forest in Massachusetts is on the eastern side of the North American continent.
+The site in the southeastern United States is the first to experience spring growth and photosynthesis, followed by the site in Denmark and one in the northeast United States.
+The Harvard Forest in Massachusetts is on eastern side of the North American continent.
 It experiences a later spring than the more northerly Danish site because the climate of Denmark is moderated by the Gulf Stream.
-During the peak of the growing season, these three sites, separated by several thousand kilometers, experience similar daily sums of carbon uptake (around weeks 23-24).
-And the two North American sites, separated by over 1000 km, experience similar weekly sums of net CO2 exchange from about week 23 to 35.
-In the autumn, the Danish site is the first to drop leaves and respire, and the most southern site is last.
-Another feature to be gathered from this figure is how ideal and nonideal sites affect the measurement of respiration.
-During the winter the Tennessee site experiences extremely low rates of respiration.
+During the peak of the growing season, these three sites, separated by several thousand kilometers, experience similar daily sums of carbon uptake (around days 160-170).
+And the two North American sites, separated by over a 1000 km, experience similar daily sums of net CO_2 exchange from about day 160 to 250.
+In the autumn, the Danish site is first to drop leaves and respire and the most southern site is last.
+Another feature to be gathered from this figure how ideal and non-ideal sites affect the measurement of respiration.
+During the winter the Tennessee site experience extremely low rates of respiration.
 This site is situated on rolling terrain and near several power plants.
-Cold air drainage causes CO2 to drain out from under the flux tower, and plume impaction causes downward carbon fluxes that counter the upward respiratory flux.
+Cold air drainage causes CO2 to drain out from under the flux tower and plume impaction causes downward carbon fluxes that counter the upward respiratory flux.

-Based on data in Fig. 3, one may suspect that phenological timing of spring and autumn would be a major factor causing site variability among net carbon exchange of temperate deciduous forests.
-We quantify this effect in Fig. 4 by plotting annual net ecosystem CO2 exchange versus length of growing season in days; for convenience, we define the growing season as the period over which mean daily CO2 exchange is negative, due to net uptake by the biosphere.
-We observe that net ecosystem CO2 exchange increases 5.7 g C m-2 for each day that the length of the growing season increases.
-The predictive power of this result is very robust, as variations in the length of the growing season account for 83% of the variance of CO2 exchange that is observed.
-The coherent response of net ecosystem CO2 exchange of the deciduous forest biome reflects their broadly similar growing season climate, age, and disturbance history.
-It also gives us confidence in the accuracy of independent research sites across the network.
+Based on data in Figure 3, one may suspect that phenological timing of spring and autumn would be a major factor causing site variability among net carbon exchange of temperate deciduous forests.
+We quantify this effect in Figure 4 by plotting annual net ecosystem CO_2 exchange versus length of growing season; for convenience, we define the growing season as the period over which mean daily CO_2 exchange is negative, due to net uptake by the biosphere.
+We observe that net ecosystem CO_2 exchange increases 5.8 gC m-2 for each day that the length of the growing season increases.
+The predictive power of this result is very robust as variations in the length of the growing season account for 83% of the variance of CO_2 exchange that is observed.
+The coherent response of net ecosystem CO_2 exchange of the deciduous forest biome reflects their broadly similar growing season climate, age and disturbance history.
+It also gives us confidence about the accuracy of independent research sites across the network.
 On the basis of this figure, one may conclude that site-to-site measurement errors and biases may be relatively small compared to variance caused by ecological and meteorological factors.